amalbumbia/EuclideanLattices/README.md

 ## Anderson Localization
 The key idea behind Anderson Localization is that certain materials can undergo a phase transition from conductor to insulator if the system passes a disorder threshold.
 Thus, in systems of sufficiently large disorder (such as defected semiconductors) the electronic wavefunction associated with a now spatially localized state becomes localized.
 This localization influences the aforementioned phase transition. \textbf{In other words, spatial localization of the electronic wavefunction causes a change in the conductance of a highly disordered material.}

 The Anderson tight-binding model allows us to describe this phenomenon.
 Here, electrons can tunnel between neighboring lattice sites until high disorder in the lattice causes quantum amplitudes associated with the tunneling paths to cancel amongst each other.
 A localized wavefunction follows.
 Equivalently, we can say that the incoming wave is scattered by potentials arising from the disorder, and the scattered wavelets destructively interfere as they propel forward at high disorder.
 This causes an exponential decay of the wavefunction.
-In this way, \textbf{Anderson localization} can be thought of as an interference phenomenon.
+In this way, Anderson localization can be thought of as an interference phenomenon.

 The Anderson Hamiltonian: